Sachs defeats Finegan for Gideon’s old Maine House seat

-FREEPORT — Democrat and former Freeport Town Councilor Melanie Sachs will represent Freeport and part of Pownal as the next representative for Maine House District 48.
+FREEPORT — Democrat and former Freeport Town Councilor Melanie Sachs will represent Freeport and part of Pownal in the Maine House District 48 seat.

-Sachs defeated Republican Jay Finegan at the polls on Tuesday, 4,203-2,146, according to results released early Wednesday morning.
+Sachs defeated Republican Jay Finegan at the polls on Tuesday, 4,203-2,146, giving her two-thirds of the vote, according to results released early Wednesday morning.

-Sachs will replace Speaker Sara Gideon, who is prevented from running for re-election due to term limits and is running against Sen. Susan Collins for her U.S. Senate seat.
-Results of the U.S. Sentate race were inconclusive Wednesday morning.
+Sachs will replace Speaker Sara Gideon, who was prevented from running for re-election due to term limits and was running against Sen. Susan Collins for her U.S. Senate seat.
+Gideon conceded that race Wednesday afternoon.

-Sachs said in a candidate questionnaire that her priorities include access to quality health care; belief in climate change and support for schools, good jobs and equal rights.
+“I’m so honored to have the overwhelming support” of the voters of District 48, Sachs said Wednesday.
+“I’m really looking forward to working hard for the entire district in the new political session.”

+Sachs said Wednesday that after placing more than 1,500 calls in the district, the issues voters care about remain firm across the board — education, health care and access to affordable health care and the environment.

 Access to affordable health care is “the No. 1 one issue that people are talking about,” Sachs told the Forecaster, “whether it’s affording prescriptions, having care that’s not just catastrophic if you’re an employer trying to offer health care for your employees and finding a good plan.”